 Esophagus cancers are usually found because of signs or symptoms a person is having.
-If esophagus cancer is suspected, tests will be needed to confirm the diagnosis.
+If esophagus cancer is suspected, exams and tests will be needed to confirm the diagnosis.
 If cancer is found, further tests will be done to help determine the extent (stage) of the cancer.

 Medical history and physical exam

-If the results of the exam are abnormal, your doctor will likely order tests to help find the problem.
-You may also be referred to a gastroenterologist (a doctor specializing in diseases of digestive tract).
+If the results of the exam are abnormal, your doctor probably will order tests to help find the problem.
+You may also be referred to a gastroenterologist (a doctor specializing in digestive system diseases) for further tests and treatment.

-- To help find a suspicious area that might be cancerous
+- To help find a suspicious area that might be cancer

-- To look for possible signs of cancer recurrence after treatment
+- To look for possible signs of cancer coming back after treatment

 This is often the first test done to see what is causing a problem with swallowing.
 Even small, early cancers can often be seen using this test.
-Tumors grow out from the lining of the esophagus and stick out into the lumen (the open area of the tube).
-They cause the barium to coat that area of the esophagus unevenly.
 Early cancers can look like small round bumps or flat, raised areas (called plaques), while advanced cancers look like large irregular areas and cause a narrowing of the width of the esophagus.

 This test can also be used to diagnose one of the more serious complications of esophageal cancer called a tracheo-esophageal fistula.
 This occurs when the tumor destroys the tissue between the esophagus and the trachea (windpipe) and creates a hole connecting them.
 Anything that is swallowed can then pass from the esophagus into the windpipe and lungs.
 This can lead to frequent coughing, gagging, or even pneumonia.
 This problem can be helped with surgery or an endoscopy procedure.

-A barium swallow only shows the shape of the inner lining of the esophagus, so it cannot be used to determine how far a cancer may have spread outside of the esophagus.
+A barium swallow only shows the shape of the inner lining of the esophagus, so it can’t be used to determine how far a cancer may have spread outside of the esophagus.

 Computed tomography (CT or CAT) scan

-Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before the test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the esophagus and intestines so that certain areas are not mistaken for tumors.
 If you are having any trouble swallowing, you need to tell your doctor before the scan.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
+You might also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.

 The injection can cause some flushing (redness and warm feeling, especially in the face).
 Some people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
-You can be given medicine to prevent and treat allergic reactions.
 Be sure to tell your doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.
+You can be given medicine to help prevent and treat allergic reactions.

 CT-guided needle biopsy: CT scans can also be used to guide a biopsy needle precisely into a suspected area of cancer spread.
-For this procedure, the patient remains on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the tumor.
+For this procedure, you remain on the CT scanning table while the doctor advances a biopsy needle through the skin and toward the tumor.
 CT scans are repeated until the needle is within the mass.
-A fine needle biopsy sample or a larger core needle biopsy sample is then removed to be looked at under a microscope.
+A needle biopsy sample is then removed to be looked at under a microscope.